RushiniFonseka/Research_Capstone_project/README.md

 # Display Results
 cramers_v

-# Load Required Library
 library(nnet)

 data <- subset(data, Strategy != "Other")  # Exclude rows where Strategy is "Other"

-# Convert Variables to Factors (if not already)
+# Convert Variables to Factors
 data$Most_Used_SM <- as.factor(data$Most_Used_SM)
 data$Strategy <- as.factor(data$Strategy)